 To secure your hunt, a deposit of $1000.00 is required with the balance due 30 days prior to the hunt.

 Having your moose mounted?
-We can recommend options in northern Maine where you can drop off your head and cape.
+We can recommend options where you can drop off your head and cape.

 Our guides work tirelessly long days and log many miles with their personal trucks prior to your hunt scouting and while on your hunt.
 Although gratuities are not required, we suggest you tip your guide much like you would when dining at a restaurant.
 The guides really appreciate it!